ddd-mtl/delivery-zome/README.md

-# snapmail-rsm
+# Delivery Zome

-Holochain Zome Module for sending private data between agents.
+Holochain Zome Module for sending private data between agents asynchronously.

-Some design documentation is available in the `/spec` folder.

 CI and NIX configs are not set up for the moment.

-## Design Goal
+## Design

 Enable private sharing of custom data between P2P agents.
 Features: